Creating excellence in the dance artists and practitioners of the future.

 - Flesh-coloured underwear (including dance support for men)

 - Yoga mat

 Luke Ames, BA Dance

 Luke is a current student on the BA Dance course.
-Starting his dance journey at the age of 10 with the DanceEast CAT scheme, he has had the pleasure of working with companies and choreographers such as Matthew Bourne’s New Adventures, Alexander Whitley and Tamsin Fitzgerald from 2faced Dance.
-He hopes after his time at university he will become a fully qualified teacher at the college level so that he can attract more students into the world of dance.
+Starting his dance journey at the age of 10 with the DanceEast CAT scheme, he has had the pleasure of working with companies and choreographers, such as Matthew Bourne’s New Adventures, Alexander Whitley and Tamsin Fitzgerald from 2faced Dance.
+He hopes, after his time at university, he will become a fully-qualified teacher at college level so he can attract more students into the world of dance.